-It didn’t matter about the complexity of the song or the thunderous amount of effort he was putting in, it seemed effortless.
+It didn’t matter about the complexity of the song, or the thunderous amount of effort he was putting in, it looked effortless for him.

-He has a beautiful voice, it really added extra soulful weight to the band’s music.
+He has a beautiful voice, too, it really added extra soulful weight to the band’s music.

 But what still stands out about his style is how natural it was for him.
 Effortless genius from the most naturally gifted drummer we’ve come across.